rproepp/spykeviewer/doc/source/usage.rst

 object model, see the
 `Neo documentation <http://neo.readthedocs.org/en/latest/core.html>`_.

-In Spyke Viewer, you use the ``Navigation`` dock to select container objects.
+In Spyke Viewer, you use the *Navigation* dock to select container objects.
 There is a list for each type of container where you can select an arbitrary set of entries.
 You can select multiple entries by clicking and dragging or using the control key when clicking.
 Each list will only show those objects of the respective type that are contained in select objects further up in the hierarchy.
 For example, try selecting a different recording channel group and observe how the channels and units list change.
-To help you navigate, all objects in the ``Navigation`` tab are automatically assigned a unique identifier which includes the identifier of containing objects.
+To help you navigate, all objects in the *Navigation* dock are automatically assigned a unique identifier which includes the identifier of containing objects.
 The identifiers are shown in parentheses after the objects name (if an object has no name, only the identifier is shown).
 Blocks use capital letters; recording